Professional Teacher Development

 Summer Institute For Educators

 Complementing the NYC trip, the Institute brings acclaimed creative minds from across the globe to the Miami Valley to spend several days in July exploring and co-creating projects with teachers.
 The teachers, inspired and energized, utilize these new techniques in their schools!
-Dates and others details for this July’s Institute will be announced soon.
-The Institute will occur July 17-20, 2017.More info
+Teachers and artists will come together for the next Institute on July 16-19, 2018.More info